apache/aurora/docs/reference/scheduler-configuration.md

 	URL prefix for job container stats.
 -zk_chroot_path
-	chroot path to use for the ZooKeeper connections -zk_in_proc (default false)
+	chroot path to use for the ZooKeeper connections -zk_digest_credentials
+	user:password to use when authenticating with ZooKeeper.
+-zk_in_proc (default false)
 	Launches an embedded zookeeper server for local testing causing -zk_endpoints to be ignored if specified.
 -zk_session_timeout (default (4, secs))
 	The ZooKeeper session timeout.
+-zk_use_curator (default false)
+	Uses Apache Curator as the zookeeper client; otherwise a copy of Twitter commons/zookeeper (the legacy library) is used.
 -------------------------------------------------------------------------
 ```